Moobell1212/README-generator/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description
-This is a README generator which uses Node.js to generate a README file based on user inputs.
+This is a README generator which uses Node.js and the inquirer npm pachage to generate a README file based on user inputs.
+It also uses an npm email validator to ensure that the email input is using a correct email format.
+Sections which require an input also have a validator to ensure user input.

 ## Demo